codealisha99/how_to_full_stack/reacttt/src/NOTES.md

                               #context API
+ ~why are we even using cntext API ? ans:---
   1)include it from the react framework
   2)declare it above everything to make it global 3)wrap the common ancestor with the <bulbcontext.provider value={{it should  contain the argument or the props}}> function <bulbcontext.provider/>   it should be the PROVIDER OF THE VALUES TO ALL THE FURTHER FUNCTIONS